Are you a life coach looking to determine the right prices for your services?

 Personal coaching, which focuses on individual development, is generally less expensive than business coaching, which requires specialized knowledge and expertise.
 Some coaches specialize in a particular area of personal coaching, such as health or spirituality, and may charge higher fees for their expertise.

 In-person vs. online coaching

 The coaching format you choose will also affect pricing.
 In-person coaching sessions generally cost more than online coaching sessions.

-This is because in-person coaching requires the coach to factor in the cost of renting an office space or traveling to meet clients, while online coaching allows the coach to work from home or any location without incurring additional costs.
+This is because in-person coaching requires the coach to factor in the cost of renting an office space or traveling to meet clients, while online coaching, facilitated by an interactive digital flipbook, allows the coach to work from home or any location without incurring additional costs.